-This Plan recognizes that there are no provincially significant agricultural lands within Lanark Highlands.
+This Plan recognizes that there have been no provincially significant agricultural lands identified by the province within Lanark Highlands.
 It is also recognized that there are many active agricultural businesses operating in the Township on smaller pockets of good soils.
 This Plan will strive to minimize the impact of rural development on active agricultural operations.
-Lands which are identified as Rural - Local Agricultural overlay or where the subject property or surrounding lands support active agricultural activities, the following additional criteria shall be used to assess the merits of the development proposal:
+Lands which are identified as Rural Local Agricultural overlay or where the subject property or surrounding lands supporting active agricultural activities, the following additional criteria shall be used to assess the merits of the development proposal:

-- 3.3.9.1 On lands which are part of an active agricultural operation, agricultural uses, agriculturally related uses and on-farm diversified uses shall be permitted. - 3.3.9.2 All new development shall comply with the Minimum Distance Separation (MDS). - 3.3.9.3 The establishment of new non-farm buildings shall maintain the MDS setback, or a minimum of 30 metres, whichever is greater, from lands which are being utilized as part of an active agricultural operation (crop lands, pastureland, farm buildings).
-The creation of new lots adjacent to an active agricultural operations shall have sufficient building envelope outside of the MDS setback or 30 m setback, whichever is greater.

-3.3.9.4 Where development is on an existing lot of record and the MDS or 30 metre setback, cannot be achieved, development may take place within the MDS or 30 metre setback subject to the approval of the Committee of Adjustment.
+- 1. On lands which are part of an active agricultural operation, agricultural uses, agriculturally related uses and on-farm diversified uses shall be permitted. - 2.
+All new development shall comply with the Minimum Distance Separation (MDS). - 3.
+The establishment of new non-farm buildings shall maintain the MDS setback, or a minimum of 30 metres, whichever is greater, from lands which are being utilized as part of an active agricultural operation (crop lands, pastureland, farm buildings).
+The creation of new lots adjacent to an active agricultural operations shall have sufficient building envelope outside of the MDS setback or 30 m setback, whichever is greater. - 4.
+Where development is on an existing lot of record and the MDS or 30 metre setback, cannot be achieved, development may take place within the MDS or 30 metre setback subject to the approval of the Committee of Adjustment.
 Such development proposals shall be assessed in terms of availability of natural vegetative screening, level and type of agricultural activity taking place on the abutting lands and the likelihood for negative impact.
 The Committee of Adjustment may impose a condition on the decision including the registration of a covenant on the title of the property stating that the lot is adjacent to an agricultural area and may therefore be subjected to noise, dust, odours and other nuisances associated with agricultural activities.